-Within the World Heritage listed Purnululu National Park lies the spectacular Piccaninny Gorge, the largest within the Bungle Bungle Range.
-It’s a multi-day hike, and it’s one of the few places you’re likely to escape the crowds at this popular Kimberley destination.
+Within the World Heritage-listed Purnululu National Park lies the spectacular Piccaninny Gorge, the largest within the Bungle Bungle Range.
+It’s a multi-day hike, one of the few places you’re likely to escape the crowds at this popular Kimberley destination.

 For us, this hike was the first adventure on our month-long Kimberley trip.
-To give us a little extra time, Gen flew to Broome while I drove.
-I picked her up on my way through, and after a night at Fitzroy Crossing, we drove the final stretch to the Bungles turnoff and then wound our way up to the Ranger Station.
+Gen flew to Broome while I drove to give us a little extra time away.
+I picked her up on my way through, and after a night at Fitzroy Crossing, we drove the final stretch to the Bungles turnoff and wound our way up to the Ranger Station.

 We’d booked a campsite online at Walardi, the southernmost site closest to the start of the hike.
 Then, at the Ranger Station, we purchased our permit for hiking up Piccaninny Gorge, showed them our Personal Location Beacon (PLB) and signed in and listed the ETA for our completion.
 It’s compulsory to carry a PLB on the hike, and the Parks and Wildlife Service hire them if you don’t have your own.

 We had every intention of organising our packs that night at Walardi, but after the big drive, we were exhausted and didn’t get much further than dinner before bed.
-Pre-trip had been hectic for us too, so our plans to have our packs ready to go had crumbled, and so instead we had lobbed some gear into duffle bags hoping for the best.
-Miraculously, we didn’t forget anything significant, but leaky water bladders had us repacking and problem-solving as the cool of the morning started to slip by.
+Pre-trip had been hectic for us too, so our plans to have our packs ready to go had crumbled, and so instead, we had lobbed some gear into duffle bags hoping for the best.
+Miraculously, we didn’t forget anything significant, but leaky water bladders had us repacking and problem-solving as the morning cool started slipping.

-With our packs sorted, and the camper packed away, we made the short drive around to the Piccanninny Creek car park.
+With our packs sorted and the camper packed away, we drove to the Piccanninny Creek car park.
 The Piccaninny Gorge walk is up and back, which makes logistics easy.
-We secure our solar panels on the camper to keep the batteries of the camper and 4WD charged and then finally started hiking.
+We secured our solar panels to keep the batteries of our camper and 4×4 charged and then finally started hiking.

 I always find the first hour or so of a multi-day hike a little disconcerting.
-It’s usually an effort to get to the start, and my head wonders what I’ve forgotten, worries about navigation or water sources, my pack feels heavy, and I start to contemplate becoming an exclusively 4WD explorer.
+It’s usually an effort to get to the start, and my head wonders what I’ve forgotten or worries about navigation and water sources.

 But then I find my rhythm, and I’m quickly reminded of the joy of living simply from a pack and exploring someplace special under your own steam.
-On this hike, the mesmerising orange and black domes know as Bungle Bungle surrounded us almost from the onset, which certainly helped transport me into the now.
+On this hike, the mesmerising orange and black domes known as Bungle Bungle surrounded us almost from the onset, which helped transport me into the moment.

 By the time we arrived at our campsite near Black Rock Pool, roughly 1.5km / 0.9mi upstream of the Elbow, we were spent.
 But with our packs and boots off and the tent pitched, we recuperated and could soak up the magnitude of our surroundings.

 While we had this brochure/map of the hike, we’d struggled to find much information, especially about whether there was water at Black Rock Pool.
-It turns out there was beautiful freshwater, so we’d lugged litres and heavy packs uphill in the sun in vain!
+There was beautiful freshwater, so we’d lugged litres and heavy packs uphill in the sun in vain!